 Managing the Carbon Footprint of Australian Aviation

-Australia’s civil aviation sector (both domestic and international) contributed a total of 16.5 million tonnes of carbon dioxide equivalent (Mt CO2-e) emissions in 2009–10 according to the National Greenhouse Gas Inventory 2009–10.
-This represented 3.0% of Australia’s total emissions from domestic economic sectors and international bunkers (fuel sold for international transport) in 2009–10.
-Of Australia’s total aviation emissions in that year, 62.7% was due to international operations and the remainder to domestic operations.
+Australia's civil aviation sector (both domestic and international) contributed a total of 17.7 million tonnes of carbon dioxide equivalent (Mt CO2-e) emissions in 2011 according to the National Greenhouse Gas Inventory 2011.
+This corresponded to 3.1% of Australia's total emissions from domestic economic sectors and international bunkers (fuel sold for international transport) in 2011 that year.
+Of Australia's total aviation emissions in 2011, 60.0% was due to international operations and the remainder to domestic operations.

 Domestic versus International Emissions

 Under the United Nations Framework Convention on Climate Change (UNFCCC), domestic and international aviation are treated separately.
 Domestic aviation emissions are counted as part of country targets while international aviation emissions are dealt with separately by the International Civil Aviation Organization (ICAO).

 The integrated global nature of international aviation means that effective action on international aviation emissions requires a concerted effort by all countries.
 Australia is actively working through ICAO to develop goals and practical measures for reducing aviation emissions.

 At the 38th ICAO Assembly in October 2013, Member States reaffirmed their commitment to work through ICAO to achieve a global annual average fuel efficiency improvement of 2 per cent until 2050 and to strive to achieve carbon neutral growth for international aviation from 2020.
 Member States continued to support the voluntary submission of State Action Plans to ICAO which outline respective state policies and measures in helping to achieve ICAO's global aspirational goals.
 As of 30 June 2013, 61 Member States, representing 78.9 per cent of global international air traffic, had submitted their Action Plans to ICAO.